BlueLdr/react-help-overlay/README.md

 Technically only `<HelpProvider>` is required.
 The `<HelpOverlay>` can be implemented manually using the hooks available in the library, if you need further customization.

 As this library is headless, you will need to implement the components for rendering the help button and popup.
-This is made very simple by using the `useHelpButton` and `useHelpModal` hooks.
+This is made very simple by using the `useHelpButton` and `useHelpPopup` hooks.

 `HelpButton.tsx`